onqtam/headjack/src/introduction.md

 What you don't want is for these identifiers to be fractured between many platforms with different standards & formats.
 The simplest unified singleton model wins.

+a blueprint for the future web

+The core value proposition is the ability to link infinite amounts of data to identity and sequence that throughout time.

 `"The internet creates 1 giant aggregator for everything"` - [@naval](https://youtu.be/3qHkcs3kG44?t=3527)